thiagocapuano/waves-documentation/en/waves-full-node/faq.md

 You might run into troubles with a dynamic IP, because the address you expose does not match the address people want to connect on.
 Also people save your address in a local database, to connect to you when they restart i.e. So for good performance a static IP would be better.

+### 11. I’m thinking of migrating my waves full node to an instance on AWS.
+I know they have policy that forbids bitcoinmining.
+Anyone know if a waves node is allowed here?

+Yes it's allowed. there are lot of Waves node currently hosted in Amazon.